mihnealun/prox/README.md

 If you really want to speed things up, please consider contributing.

 The idea was to create an easy to deploy application capable to serve semi-static pages really, really fast.
+Prox wants to be a tool capable of mitigating really high load on landing pages during expected traffic spikes (Black Friday or similar campaigns).

 * easy to deploy
     - prox is a single binary application